natasharavinand/SureStart/README.md

 ## Responses

+### *Day 5 (February 12th, 2021): Introduction to Neural Networks*

+Code for the convolutional neural network built today is [here](https://github.com/natasharavinand/SureStart/tree/main/Introduction%20to%20Neural%20Networks).

+Today, we explored different components of neural networks, including concepts such as bias, activation functions, weights, densely connected layers, and epochs/batch-size.
+We explored how to create a convolutional neural network (CNN) that would use NLP techniques to classify news headlines from a Kaggle dataset as sarcastic or not sarcastic.

 ### *Day 4 (February 11th, 2021): Introduction to Deep Learning*

 Deep learning is a subset of machine learning that uses deep learning algorithms to come up with important conclusions based on input data.
 Deep learning is usually unsupervised or semi-supervised.
 Some architectures of deep learning include convolutional neural networks, recurrent neural networks, generative adversarial networks, and recursive neural networks.